What is pay-per-click (PPC) advertising?

-How PPC Works?
+How does PPC advertising work?

 The buying process within each network or walled-garden platform includes only requests native to the platform, in contrast to exchange buying where external buyers compete for inventory.
 As a result, the network ranks all advertisers trying to buy a spot at any given time, determines which ad to show, and charges the advertiser only when a click occurs.